 It is calculated that the intellectual property, commercial development and product development assets, presented on this and its accompanying pages has created value of

-In consideration of the I.T. & Data business category Selfsuite® falls within, the education market sector it addresses, the potential size of the target audience, the founders are seeking a high multiple valuation, for the purpose of venture capital calculations.
+In consideration of the A.I. & Machine Learning business category Selfsuite® falls within, the education market sector it addresses, the potential size of the target audience, the founders are seeking a high multiple valuation, for the purpose of venture capital calculations.

 17. Presentation deck and business plan